 Recent commissioning projects have included a Concerto for String Quartet and Chamber Orchestra by Pulitzer Prize winning composer, Kevin Puts.
 Premiered in December of 2013 in Austin, TX, the work was a result of a co-commission by Texas Performing Arts, the Saint Paul Chamber Orchestra, Pro Musica Chamber Orchestra of Columbus, the Naples Philharmonic, and City Music Cleveland.
 A live recording with the Saint Paul Chamber Orchestra can be found here.

 In March of 2014, the Miró Quartet was honored to premiere Gunther Schuller’s String Quartet No. 5.
 Gunther Schuller is one of the preeminent musicians of our generation, having led a multifaceted career as a composer, performer, educator and administrator.
-Click here to learn more about the work, and to watch a video of the world premiere performance.

 Jon Kimura Parker Collaboration

 Jon Kimura Parker is one of the Miró Quartet’s favorite pianists, and our collaborations have always been a thrill.
 We are pleased to announce a more robust collaboration that will include touring together throughout the season.
-To learn more about this exciting collaboration, please click here.

 UT Austin Young Professional String Quartet Program